Up to 50% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Measure the room, traffic path, and delivery path before comparing styles.
+• Measure the room, traffic path, and delivery path before you compare styles.

 • Default to medium seat depth and standard seat height if several people will use the sofa.

-• Buy modules for actual behavior: lounging, hosting, moving, pets, or guests.
+• Buy modules around real behavior: lounging, hosting, moving, pets, or guests.

-• Ask for cleaning code, abrasion information, and warranty details.
+• Ask for cleaning code, abrasion information, and clear warranty terms.

 • Confirm connector quality and future module availability.